Wondering or need to know, what is effleurage massage? – I can explain.

-A therapy session will typically start off with some light effleurage techniques to test the areas being worked no and get the clienit used to the touch.
+A therapy session will typically start off with some light effleurage techniques to test the areas being worked on and get the clienit used to the touch.
 Then other massage techniques will be used, such as tapotement and petrissage strokes and techniques.

 Massage oil is generally applied to aid the techniques and improve the experience for the client.
 Deep effleurage techniques involve using some firm pressure and the need to slide easily around the clients skin.